Sept. 3, 2025 - Freedomain Radio - Stefan Molyneux

 Can you expand on that?

-And so in terms of I guess the question would be is it sufficient that if we fix the incentives by changing the currency that we would eventually get to that sort of state, or is that alone not enough to actually make the transition?
+And so in terms of, I guess the question would be, is it sufficient that if we fix the incentives by changing the currency, that we would eventually get to that sort of state?

 Is it sufficient to basically remove currency from the government?

-Does that result then in the downfall, or is there more that needs to be done as well?
+Or is there more that needs to be done as well?

 So, yeah, without a doubt, the power to create currency corrupts everyone who touches it.

-I'm sure everybody knows this, so I'll just touch on it briefly.
+So I'll just touch on it briefly.

-If you can counterfeit, if you can create money through central banking, then you hand it out to all of your friends who get to spend it at full value, and then it gets diluted as it moves through the economy, and those at the very tail end of uh the economy, those furthest from the centers of power end up with double-digit inflation, which is what I think is hitting the U.S. at the moment, somewhere between 10 and 11 percent, and in some uh urban centers, uh uh 30, 25, 30 percent.
+And those at the very tail end of the economy, those furthest from the centers of power, end up with double-digit inflation, which is what I think is hitting the U.S. at the moment, somewhere between 10 and 11%.

-And that's to the relief of everyone in the long run, even the evil guys don't end up benefiting from it because the more evil you do, the less you can actually be loved and be happy.
+Even the evil guys don't end up benefiting from it because the more evil you do, the less you can actually be loved and be happy.

-So we're sort of taking it's like taking away a gun from a toddler.
+So we're sort of taking, it's like taking away a gun from a toddler.

-So certainly taking the power to create currency uh out of the government's hands and the power to control interest rates and all of that sort of stuff is great.
+So certainly taking the power to create currency out of the government's hands and the power to control interest rates and all of that sort of stuff is great.

-The other thing that we need to do, of course, is and this was a big puzzle for me for like I've been doing this for over 40 years, it was a big puzzle to me.
+The other thing that we need to do, of course, is, and this was a big puzzle for me for like, I've been doing this for over 40 years.

 Like, why is it that people think that coercion is necessary for the organization of society?

-And after a certain amount of really hardened thinking and trying lots of different approaches, I sort of finally kicked over the reason, and the reason in general is that as children, we are taught that violence is essential to the maintenance of order within the family and in school.
+And after a certain amount of really hardened thinking and trying lots of different approaches, I sort of finally kicked over the reason and the reason in general is that as children, we are taught that violence is essential to the maintenance of order within the family and in school.

-And so all of our early childhood experiences, and there are some exceptions, of course, but for the most part, you know, most parents hit their kids, most parents yell at their kids, most parents uh jam their kids, you know, coercively down on the stairs for timeouts.
+And so all of our early childhood experiences, and there are some exceptions, of course, but for the most part, you know, most parents hit their kids.

-Most k parents uh uh neglect, right?
+Most parents neglect, right?

-But if I lock a guy in my basement and neglect him, well, it's suddenly a very different matter, right?
+But if I lock a guy in my basement and neglect him, well, suddenly it's a very different matter, right?

-When I was a kid, I was in boarding school, and if you did the wrong thing, you got caned.
+And if you did the wrong thing, you got caned.

 And so it's in the same way that if you grow up speaking English, say, then that's just the language.